 Along the entire route, you will find grocery stores to shop in the cities.
 The area also offers a wide range of restaurants, from pizzerias to the newer Nordic cuisine and everything in between.
 Many small farm shops sell locally produced goods along the route.

-Water and toilet along the route
+Water and toilets along the route

 During the summer period, there are few water posts available along the route for free.
 You will find these water posts in Strø Bjerge, Ølsted Grusgrav, by Ladegårdssøen on Arrenæs, in Auderød Naturhavn, Asserbo Golf Club, Frederiksværk, Lynæs and Hundested harbours.